mongodb/docs/source/reference/javascript.rst

       db.getMongo().setSlaveOK()

-   Indicates that "eventually consistent" read operations are acceptable for the current connection.
+   Indicates that ":term:`eventually consistent`" read operations are acceptable for the current connection.
 This function provides the same functionality as :js:func:`rs.slaveOk()`.